About the Award

 The Daylight Award strives to raise a holistic understanding of daylight, and increase its positive impact on life.

-The 2024 laureates will be announced on the UNESCO International Day of Light, 16 May 2024.
+The 2024 laureates were announced on the UNESCO International Day of Light, 16 May 2024.

 The Daylight Award is given in two categories